The process of performing an appraisal report consists of an evaluation which leads to an opinion of value.

 To protect your rights in a condemnation case.

-An appraisal is based on comparable sales that can be proven by records.
+An appraisal utilizes comparable sales that can be proven by public record.

 A CMA delivers a "ball park figure."